 An audiologist is a health care professional with a doctoral degree in audiology that specializes in diagnosing, treating and monitoring disorders of the auditory portions of the ear, including hearing and balance problems.
-Many audiologists work from within another doctor's office or hospital setting.
-When an audiologist's level of care, skill or treatment is falls below the standard of care and inflicts serious injury or death to a patient, malpractice may have occurred.
+Many audiologists work from within a medical doctor's office or hospital setting.
+When an audiologist's level of care, skill or treatment falls below the standard of care and inflicts permanent injury or death to a patient, professional malpractice may have occurred.
 Unfortunately, even the best audiologists can commit errors and mistakes that may result in serious injuries or wrongful death.

 - Delay in Diagnosis or Diagnostic Errors;

 - Failure to Document Clinical Findings;

 - Failure to Refer to a Specialists, such as an Otolaryngologists;

 - Medication Error;